Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 These two pages from Goodnight Moon inspired me to make this lesson for you.
-My husband and I read the book to our daughter every night as part of her bedtime routine.
+My husband and I used to read this book to our daughters each night as part of their bedtime routine.

 1. We waved at the woman who was watering her plants.